In life there are those once-in-a-lifetime events that quickly come and go and, without realizing it at the moment, they have changed your life.

 Initially I was afraid I would literally be stuck for 5 days with a family wearing hunting gear, I couldn’t have been more wrong.

-In the group there was a girl from Montreal (my city) and who was raised near where I lived.
-She was also working in Arusha and had spent the last couple of months living there.
+In the group there was a girl from Montreal (my city), who was also working in Arusha and had spent the last couple of months living there.
 There were also two guys from England and a travel blogger from Canada, Ms. Brunette Jet Set.

 In those 5 days we got growled by a lion which almost jumped on our truck, we got surrounded by more lions, got attacked by bats twice in two nights, were terrorized by a buffalo in the middle of the night.
 The safari was totally unpredictable and yet, one of the best experiences of my travel life.

 Volunteering at an Orphanage

-I spent a week at Upendo Face Orphanage doing what could be referred to as an attempt to teach English to children 7-years-of-age and younger.
+I spent a week at Upendo Face Orphanage doing my best to teach English to children 7-years-of-age and younger.
 As it was to be expected, the more time I spent at the orphanage the more attached I got to the kids and the people running the place.

 The team running the orphanage was no different.
 They were an amazing group of individuals who always made sure the kids had what they needed to get through the day.
 I witnessed the hard times they endured to make sure that the kids always had what they needed, and how they were always ready to make sacrifices for the kids.